Unison Housing Research Lab

 A unique education and research collaboration between RMIT University and Unison Housing

-The Unison Housing Research Lab is a unique education and research collaboration between RMIT University and Unison Housing, established to inform housing and homelessness best practice and policy.
+The Unison Housing Research Lab (Lab), was a unique education and research collaboration between RMIT University and Unison Housing, established to inform housing and homelessness best practices and policy.
 It is the largest program of its kind in Australia.

-The lab's multi-disciplinary research program is focused on creating new empirical and conceptual knowledge about:
+The Lab's multi-disciplinary research program focuses on creating new empirical and conceptual knowledge about:

 - Approaches that help translate research into policy and practice.